 \subsection{Fairness and Privacy}

 \textbf{F $\rightharpoonup$ P:} At the most basic level, evaluating or correcting the fairness of an ML model with respect to some group usually necessitates collecting information on the group identifier $\mathcal{A}$.
 These identifiers, like age, gender, or race, are often sensitive personal information -- exactly the type of information that should be afforded privacy.
-Collecting, storing, and using this information for fairness purposes exposes individuals to greater risk of conventional data leaks or hacks.
+Collecting, storing, and using this information for fairness purposes exposes individuals to greater risks of conventional data leaks or hacks.

-Beyond conventional privacy leaks, \cref{sec:privacy} discussed how trained models can leak private information through MIAs which exploit the differences in model behaviour between populations.
+Beyond conventional privacy leaks, \Cref{sec:privacy} discussed how trained models can leak private information through MIAs which exploit the differences in model behaviour between populations.
 Fairness interventions during training can reduce the differences between populations, and hence better protect against standard MIAs \cite{tonni2020data}.
 However, such techniques actually increase vulnerability to specialized MIAs which are also group-aware \cite{tian2024fairprivate}.
 Generally, fairness-aware ML algorithms tend to memorize from underrepresented groups, improving model accuracy, but weakening privacy \cite{chang2021privatefair}.

-\textbf{P $\rightharpoonup$ F:} Some individuals or groups in the data can be more vulnerable to privacy attacks than others \cite{long2020privatefair}.
-When vulnerability is unequal, applying privacy-enhancing techniques can improve the privacy of some groups more than others, an example of Disparate Impact \cite{kulynych2022disparate}.
-Protecting a vulnerable group by removing it from the training set is counterproductive, as the vulnerability merely shifts to a different group \cite{carlini2022onion}.
+\looseness=-1\textbf{P $\rightharpoonup$ F:} Some individuals or groups in the data can be more vulnerable to privacy attacks \cite{long2020privatefair}.
+When vulnerability is unequal, applying privacy-enhancing techniques can improve the privacy of some groups more than others, an example of disparate impact \cite{kulynych2022disparate}.
+Protecting a vulnerable group by removing it from training is counterproductive, as vulnerability merely shifts to a different group \cite{carlini2022onion}.